LucasLombardo/tic-tac-toe-client/README.md

 Most of my day to day project planning has been done using Trello, where my strategy is adding every todo item I can think of to one of two lists, "core functionality" and "nice to haves".
 I prioritized core functionality and only did nice to have things if I felt like I had extra time or needed a break from core functionality work.

+My problem solving strategy was to extract issues to smaller amounts of code to drill down on exactly what was going wrong.
+I utilized console.logs, the developer tools, and codepen for testing out bugs and issues.
+I also used google/stackoverflow and the previous github issues to help solve problems I was having.

 ### Future versions / Unsolved problems

 This app is still a work in progress.
 Before the v1.0.0 release I would like to finish: